Deuterium-substituted cough syrup for treatment of neurological and psychiatric disorders

 Attempts to alter the target and/or duration of drug-induced effects through deuteration have been ongoing for decades.
 As early as 1961, chemists reported attempting to lengthen morphine's duration of action through deuteration aimed at slowing its oxidation in the body.
 They succeeded, but in doing so also slowed the formation of morphine's active metabolite, thereby reducing the drug's effectiveness.

+Dextromethorphan (DXM) is a cough suppressant developed following WWII during CIA-funded research aimed at seeking a less addictive substitute for codeine.
+While structurally similar to certain opiates, DXM does not act as an opioid receptor agonist, and so does not exhibit conventional opiate activity.
+There is increasing data suggesting that DXM is a good candidate for the treatment of neurological and psychiatric disorders.
 Avanir has been investigating a mixture of DXM and quinidine as a treatment for pseudobulbar affect (PBA), a neurological disorder characterized by sudden, inappropriate, and unpredictable outbursts of crying, laughing, or anger and irritability unassociated with the emotions being experienced by the patient.
 PBA is typically associated with stroke, multiple sclerosis, or Parkinson's disease, and strongly enhances the patient's urge toward social isolation.

 DXM is active against PBA, but is too quickly metabolized to maintain stable therapeutic blood levels.
 The role of quinidine in the combination is to inhibit the activity of the cytochrome P450 enzyme (CP450), which controls the main route toward metabolizing DXM.
 This produces a longer effective serum half-life, and with it a controllable effect on PBA.
 However, there still exists concern about the rather extreme side effects of quinidine, as well as its ability to change the metabolism of many other drugs.